-Next year will be the APWA Big Bend’s 12th Annual Project Award Banquet that will be held on March 5, 2020.
+Next year will be the APWA Big Bend’s 13th Annual Project Award Banquet that hopefully be held in March next year.
 The event will take place at Goodwood Museum.
 The cost of tickets is $30 per person.
 Mr. Deji Ajose-Adeogun, is our Banquet Committee Chairman.

 The Banquet is to recognize those who will win “Project of the year” awards as well as recognize those members of the Big Bend APWA who had their anniversaries.
 In 2015 year Tony Park was given a lifetime membership by APWA.

 The award banquet also seeks to enhance the prestige of the often-unsung heroes of our society-the professionals who serve the public good every day and night, through disasters and emergencies, all with quiet dedication and we recognizing their projects and contribution to our Big Bend Area.
 The last few years have seen our Public Works in action, and this year is no different.
 So join us as we recognize our unsung heroes of Public Works

 Click Here to go to our Photo Gallery and look at some past Awards Banquet photographs.

 - Woodside Heights Waster Water Retrofit Less Than $5 M ENVIRONMENTAL

 - Lower Central Drainage Ditch Erosion Control $5 M Less Than $25 M ENVIRONMENTAL

 - Tallahassee Two Solar Farm and Substation 34 Greater Than $75 M ENVIRONMENTAL

 - Orange Ave. / Meridian St. Site Improvements Less Than $ 5 M BEAUTIFICATION.

 - Indian Mounds Road Sidewalk Less Than $5 MULTI-FUNCTION